-- As explained in 4.1.1 CFL lamps are installed in a huge variety of types, shapes, sizes, wattages and colours.
-For just a few of these types LED retrofit solutions are entering the market.
-It is questionable if LED retrofit solutions will be developed for the total of this complex and scattered landscape with often small series per type. - In Europe properties of CFL lamps are regulated in various standards like EN60901, EN60969, EN60968 and EN61199, to make compatibility easy for the users.
+- As explained in 4.1.1 CFL circular lamps are installed in a variety of types, shapes, sizes, wattages and colours.
+It is questionable if LED retrofit solutions will be developed for the total of this complex and scattered landscape. - In Europe properties of CFL lamps are regulated in various IEC standards like EN60901, EN60969, EN60968 and EN61199, to make compatibility easy for the users.
 Such standards are currently not available for LEDs which aim to replace CFLs with external ballast, so customers don't have any reassurance that the LED solution fits the existing installation. - Inherent to the discharge technology, CFL lamps are more of omnidirectional nature, while LEDs by nature emit their light more directionally which can make the one to one replacement difficult.
 It is difficult for LED based lamps to achieve an omnidirectional luminous intensity distribution, while also meeting needs for thermal management and electrical regulation.
-When replacing the CFL lamp with a general purpose LED bulb the consumer may notice the light is not distributed in all directions and this could prove to be a disappointment as shown in the picture (Figure 14: Lamp with poor omnidirectional light flux on the left-hand side).
+In the application the luminaire might radiate the light in all directions or a reflector is guiding the light into a special direction.